rickosborne/cascades/md/21-3-3-the-rear-guard.md

 "Anything for you two?"

-Junior had overheard at least some of the conversation as he was shaking his head at the ladies in 26.
+Junior had overheard at least a bit of the conversation as he was shaking his head at the ladies in 26.
 He put his magazine into the back of the seat in front of him, careful not to disturb Abby.

 "Actually, an extra blanket sounds good," he said.